 Vivint requires a four- to 5-year contract depending on the package they choose.
 Vivint is not a member of the Better Business Bureau, so contract disputes must be handled internally.
 Trial periods are also relatively short by comparison to other companies.

-Vivint offers three packages, the basic being $29.99 a month and the Smart Complete for $49.99 per month.
+Vivint offers two packages, the basic being $29.99 a month and the Smart Complete for $49.99 per month.
 Equipment can be financed using the FlexPay option as long as you have a credit score of 600 or above.
 An activation fee is charged to set the system up and get it working.

 LiveWatch offers three monitoring packages.
 Mobile Pro is $35 per month.
 Total Home is $40 and Total Home and Video is $50 per month.
 The main difference between the last two packages is that Total Home only offers still photographs, while Total Home and Video offers a video option.